 I use the routine builder for my exercise routines and the daily vitals to track weight, pulse and blood pressure.
 I am losing weight from the nausea.
 So far it seems I am ‘maintaining’ after a 40 pound loss, but it is a good idea to track it to ensure that I am still not losing.

-Overall, this is a well-rounded and excellent app for keeping track of bowel and digestive disorders.
+Overall, this is a well-rounded and excellent Gut Health Storylines App for keeping track of bowel and digestive disorders.
 Tracking medications, our food, symptoms, and stool.
 It can help us find a pattern with the symptoms.
 Help us see the impact of the symptoms.
 See how much medication we are using to manage the symptoms.
 I found it easy to use, beneficial to me and I will continue to use it to help manage my IBS-D and persistent nausea.